-When it comes to the Edmonton climate, it can be hard to manage keeping your home cool without spending a lot.
+When it comes to the Edmonton weather, it can be difficult to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the typical homeowner will spend about half their energy bill on their heating and cooling needs, around $875 a year.
 However, if you’d like to try and reduce that number, it could be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”